abeconnelly/untap/README.md

 $ cd untap
 ```

-We need to run the application inside a server such as nginx.
+We need to run the application inside a HTTP server,

+### such as nginx

 ```bash
 $ cd $HOME